BlueberryTechnologies/MickeyDeesReloaded/MickeyDeesReloaded/Food/Nuggies/Raw Dino Nuggies.md

 - Created from Raw Chicken and a stonecutter
-- 1 Chicken = 6 Nuggies
+- 1 Chicken = 6 Dino Nuggies